kubevela/kubevela.github.io/docs/core-concepts/application.md

 - Spec: Describe what we need to deliver and tell Kubernetes what to make.
 Here we put the components of KubeVela.
 - components: KubeVela's component system.
 - Traits: KubeVela's operation and maintenance feature system.

+## Workflow

+In KubeVela, Workflow allows user to glue various operation and maintenance tasks into one process, and achieve automated and rapid delivery of cloud-native applications to any hybrid environment.
+From the design point of view, the Workflow is to customize the control logic: not only simply apply all resources, but also to provide some process-oriented flexibility.
+For example, the use of Workflow can help us implement complex operations such as pause, manual verification, waiting state, data flow transmission, multi-environment grayscale, and A/B testing.

+The Workflow is based on modular design.
+Each Workflow module is defined by a Definition CRD and provided to users for operation through K8s API.
+As a "super glue", the Workflow module can combine any of your tools and processes through the CUE language.
+This allows you to create your own modules through a powerful declarative language and cloud-native APIs.